-Historically, PRC laws and regulations have placed certain restrictions on foreign investment in and ownership of insurance intermediary companies.
-Accordingly, we conduct our operations in China principally through contractual arrangements among our PRC subsidiaries, three PRC affiliated entities, Meidiya Investment, Yihe Investment, Xinbao Investment and their shareholders, and the subsidiaries of the three PRC affiliated entities.
+Historically, PRC laws and regulations placed certain restrictions on foreign investment in and ownership of insurance intermediary companies.
+Accordingly, we conducted our business in China through contractual arrangements among our PRC subsidiaries, three PRC affiliated entities, Meidiya Investment, Yihe Investment, Xinbao Investment, their shareholders and subsidiaries.

 Prior to March 2009, three individual shareholders, Mr. Jianguo Cui, Mr. Zhenyu Wang and Mr. Qiuping Lai held 24.7%, 26.4% and 48.9%, respectively, of the equity interests in each of Meidiya Investment and Yihe Investment.
-Mr. Cui and Mr. Wang were designated by our shareholders Cathay Auto Services Limited and CDH Inservice, respectively.
-Mr. Lai is our president and co-founder.

-In March 2009, Mr. Cui and Mr. Wang transferred all of their equity interests in Meidiya Investment and Yihe Investment to Mr. Peng Ge, our chief financial officer.
-After the completion of these transfers, Mr. Lai and Mr. Ge held 48.9% and 51.1%, respectively, of the equity interests in each of Meidiya Investment and Yihe Investment.
+Mr. Jianguo Cui and Mr. Zhenyu Wang were designated by our shareholders Cathay Auto Services Limited and CDH Inservice Limited, or CDH Inservice, respectively.
+Mr. Qiuping Lai is our president and cofounder.
+In March 2009, Mr. Jianguo Cui and Mr. Zhenyu Wang transferred all of their equity interests in Meidiya Investment and Yihe Investment to Mr. Peng Ge, our chief financial officer.
+After the completion of these transfers, Mr. Qiuping Lai and Mr. Peng Ge held 48.9% and 51.1%, respectively, of the equity interests in each of Meidiya Investment and Yihe Investment.
 Both individual shareholders are PRC citizens.
-After the completion of the transfers, we entered into a new set of contractual arrangements with Mr. Ge to replace the previous agreements entered into with Mr. Cui and Mr. Wang.
+After the completion of the transfers, we entered into a new set of contractual arrangements with Mr. Peng Ge to replace the previous agreements entered into with Mr. Jianguo Cui and Mr. Zhenyu Wang.

-In July 2010, CISG Holdings, our wholly owned subsidiary, acquired an interest in Inscom Holdings, a company in which we currently hold a 65.1% interest.
-We subsequently undertook a restructuring in which we transferred the beneficial equity interests in six PRC affiliated companies held by Meidiya Investment and/or Yihe Investment to Xinbao Investment, an affiliated subsididiary of Inscom Holding.
+In July 2010, CISG Holdings, our wholly owned subsidiary, acquired an interest in Inscom Holdings Limited, or Inscom Holdings, a company in which we currently hold a 65.1% interest.
+We subsequently undertook a restructuring in which we transferred the beneficial equity interests in six PRC affiliated companies held by Meidiya Investment and Yihe Investment to Xinbao Investment, an affiliated subsidiary of Inscom Holdings.

-In October 2010, Nanfeng Investment invested RMB5.0 million in Yihe Investment.
+In October 2010, Nanfeng Investment, our PRC wholly-owned subsidiary, invested RMB5.0 million in Yihe Investment.
 In February 2011, Nanfeng Investment invested RMB1.5 million in Meidiya Investment.
-After the completion of the investment, Mr. Lai, Mr. Ge and Nanfeng Investment held 39.1%, 40.9% and 20.0%, respectively, of the equity interests in each of Yihe Investment and Meidiya Investment.
+After the completion of the investment, Mr. Qiuping Lai, Mr. Peng Ge and Nanfeng Investment held 39.1%, 40.9% and 20.0%, respectively, of the equity interests in each of Yihe Investment and Meidiya Investment.

-Prior to April 26, 2011, two individual shareholders, Mr. Chunlin Wang, our chief executive officer and Mr. Yuan Tian, vice president of our e-commerce insurance unit, held 95% and 5% respectively, of the equity interests in Xinbao Investment.
-In April 2011, Ying Si Kang Information, Mr. Wang and Mr. Tian each contributed RMB2 million, RMB7.5 million and RMB0.5 million, respectively, to increase the registered capital of Xinbao Investment.
-After the completion of the capital injection, Ying Si Kang Information, Mr. Wang and Mr. Tian each holds 20%, 75% and 5%, respectively, of the equity interests in Xinbao Investment.
+Prior to April 26, 2011, two individual shareholders, Mr. Chunlin Wang, our chief executive officer, and Mr. Yuan Tian, vice president of our e-commerce insurance unit, held 95% and 5%, respectively, of the equity interests in Xinbao Investment.
+In April 2011, Ying Si Kang Information, a wholly-owned PRC subsidiary of Inscom Holdings, Mr. Chunlin Wang and Mr. Yuan Tian each contributed RMB2.0 million, RMB7.5 million and RMB0.5 million, respectively, to increase the registered capital of Xinbao Investment.
+After the completion of the capital injection, Ying Si Kang Information, Mr. Chunlin Wang and Mr. Yuan Tian each holds 20%, 75% and 5%, respectively, of the equity interests in Xinbao Investment.